dhis2/training-docs/content/tracker_use/tg_line_list.md

-# Trainer’s Guide to Event Reports (Pivot) and Line Listing
+# Trainer’s Guide to Line Listing

 ## What is this guide?

-This guide is a support document for DHIS2 Academy trainers for the session “Event Reports and Line Listing.”
+This guide is a support document for DHIS2 Academy trainers for the session “Line Listing.”
 This session follows the standard Academy training approach with

 1. a live demo session where the trainer demonstrate and explain the features, and